rewinfrey/hireology-challenge/part1/controller.md

         end
       end

 I think this is extremely hard to follow because of the nested `unless` statements and its size.
-It's also very difficult to groc intent.
+It's also very difficult to understand intent.
 Not having any domain knowledge about this application, I cannot easily understand from the code the significance of what it means for a candidate to be deleted, or what it means for a candidate to be found.

-In order to help make more sense of the general logic flow, I would split the main `if / then` conditional in as clean a separation as possible:
+I want to focus on this chunk of logic, which happens to be the else branch of the main if conditional in this action.
+First though, I want to separate the main `then / else` branches into their own methods.
+I find this helps me focus better without being overwhelmed by the context, like this:

     class SomeController < ApplicationController
         def show_candidates